The 5 Best Nikon FM10 Lenses

 Vintage Zoom Lens Problems

-The lens that could've been the front-runner, the Nikon Zoom-Nikkor 35-105mm f/3.5-4.5, is regrettably, a push-pull zoom.
-Instead of a zoom ring that turns, the entire focus ring is pushed or pulled to control the zoom range.
+The lens that could have been the best choice, the Nikon Zoom-Nikkor 35-105mm f/3.5-4.5, is sadly, a push-pull zoom.
+Instead of a zoom ring that turns, the focus ring is pushed or pulled to control the lens zoom range.

-The grease in just about all of these lenses has deteriorated to where the zoom mechanism will not hold itself in position.
-As a result, the lens will have tiny changes in focal length when trying to focus the lens.
-This will be made worse if the lens is pointed up or down.
+The grease in just about all of these lenses has broken down to the stage where the zoom mechanism is unable to hold itself in position.
+Because of this, the lens will have tiny changes in focal length when you attempt to focus.
+This will be made worse if the lens is not parallel to the ground.

 Nikon Macro Lenses